 If fishing from 3 to 200 nautical miles off the coast of Florida, Georgia, South or North Carolina, you can use this mobile application to stay up to date on the fishing rules on the Atlantic Coast.

 The country of Belize is involved in snook farming (common snook).
 Their weather is ideal and they’re centrally located for reaching a lot of countries close-by.
-I could find no states in the USA farming snook, perhaps because of the ban on commercial sale.
+I could find no states in the USA farming them, perhaps because of the ban on commercial sale.

-How to Cook Snook?
+How to Best Cook Them?

 The best thing you could do to put snook on your dinner table is to broil it.
 Broil ALL YOUR FLORIDA FISH.
 I don’t think there’s any other decent way to eat fish unless you’re going to fry up some junk fish and throw it on a taco.
 Then you can’t really taste the fish, you taste the fat of the oil and breading.

-With snook, I bleed it immediately after catching and then put it on ice in a cooler.
+With this fish, I bleed it immediately after catching and then put it on ice in a cooler.
 I mean, if you want it REALLY fresh, do that.
 I’ve also just thrown it in a garbage bag and took it home without any ice at all, thrown it into the freezer for three days and ate it later.
 It was FANTASTIC.
-So, you probably can’t really go wrong with cooking snook.
+So, you probably can’t really go wrong with cooking them.
 It’s a fish anyone can make taste great.
 So, if you screw it up, you know you did something horribly wrong!

 Vern’s Broiled Snook Recipe